 No, but although there is no unique style and/or format used for formal teaching plans -because among other factors, they mostly depend on, course objectives, institutional templates and even personal preferences (Harmer, 2010)-there are several common elements they can include (e.g. what to teach, in what order, and for how much time).
-We will provide you with a sample template as you continue reading.
+The same applies for unit and lesson plans.
+We will provide you with sample templates as you continue reading.